 1. Deciding what to promote

 The first step is figuring out what traffic sources you’ll use and what offers you’ll promote.

 My personal style is to focus on mastering a single traffic source type and then figuring out which offers work well there.

 For example, you’ve decided to be a mobile specialist.
 After deciding to go into mobile pop marketing, you look for what’s performing well in mobile now, which might lead you to an anti-virus offer.

 There are hundreds and hundreds of places to buy traffic from.

 But these are the best ones for newbies: Facebook &, Mobile.

 Yes, there are other places you can start with, but I feel these are the easiest to profit from.

-I’ve given you four places for traffic, but I know half of you will over-analyze this information and try to figure out which one’s the “best.”
+I’ve given you two places for traffic, but I know half of you will over-analyze this information and try to figure out which one’s the “best.”

 There is no best because they all have their pros and cons.
 Just do your research, and make a decision.
 Don’t be that fat guy who spends months trying to decide on the best workout plan while not moving off his couch that entire time.